William-King977/Tawe-Lib/DataFiles/READMe.txt

-Access this directory stuff by 'DataFiles/FileYouWantToAccess/...'
+Access this directory stuff by 'DataFiles/FileYouWantToAccess' (on Eclipse) On command line, change to '../DataFiles/FileYouWantToAccess'